Unconditional security from noisy quantum storage: The : definition and results

 Figure~\ref{fig:comparison} compares the curve of this equation~\eqref{eq:bsmanalysis} to the results we will derive below.
 We see that for the noiseless case ($r=1$), our analysis provides security for storage rates $\nu < 1/2$, extending previous results (i.e., $\nu<1/4$ in~\cite{serge:new}) in the \bsm.
 This improvement stems from the fact that (for oblivious transfer) our protocol uses a different classical post-processing based on interactive hashing instead of the min-entropy splitting tool of~\cite{serge:new}.
 Note that this requires additional rounds of classical communication.

 One may wonder whether a security proof may alternatively be obtained based on the idea of simulating the storage noise~$\Fn=\cN^{\otimes\nu n}$ using a limited number of qubits.
-For channels without memory, the quantum reverse Shannon theorem~\cite{andreas:qrst} tells us that $\Fn$ can be simulated using a certain number of (noise-free) qubits when the sender and receiver \emph{share entanglement}.
+For channels without memory, the quantum reverse Shannon theorem~\cite{andreas:qrst} tells us that $\Fn$ can be simulated using a certain number of (noise-free) qubits when the sender and receiver share entanglement.
 Hence the total size of the system consisting of the noise-free qubits and the entanglement is rather large.
 However, as explained in~\cite{andreas:qrst}, the theorem implies an exponential decay of the decoding probability as in~\eqref{eq:strongconverseproperty}, but only for rates $R$~greater than the {\em entanglement-assisted capacity} of the channel~$\cN$.
-Our security results thus extend to this regime by our \emph{new} analysis from this paper.
-Since the latter is greater than the unassisted capacity in general, this suggests that such a simulation-based approach is generally suboptimal: we are essentially overestimating the adversary's capabilities by allowing him to use (noise-free, time-like) entanglement.
+Our security results thus extend to this regime by our new analysis.
+The fact that the entanglement-assisted capacity is generally greater than the unassisted one suggests that such a simulation-based approach is suboptimal: we are essentially overestimating the adversary's capabilities by allowing him to use (noise-free, time-like) entanglement.